pardnchiu/pardnchiu/README.md

 > Taiwan · Infrastructure Engineering
 >
 > Development is evolution.<br>
-> If you're solving problems too,<br>
-> our paths are bound to intersect.
+> If you're solving problems too, our paths are bound to intersect.

 ***